 - Grades & elevations

 - Vertical curvature (PI station & elevation, length)

 - Bridge clearance envelopes

 - c.
-Cross sections in accordance with Roadway Design Manual. - d.
-Special emphasis details (where needed to clearly demonstrate understanding and approach isolated locations such as ramp ties, wall types, etc.) - e.
-Right of Way data sheet containing tract number, TMS number, total tract acres, obtain acres, remainder acres, and a remarks section which includes the following: - Removal, demolition, and relocation items - Changes in access - Changes in economic vitality - Changes to internal circulation - 4.
-Provide Conceptual Maintenance of Traffic Plans (20 points).
+Cross sections for I-20 mainline, Ramps, and US 1 in accordance with Roadway Design Manual.

+- d.
+Special emphasis details (where needed to clearly demonstrate understanding and approach isolated locations such as ramp ties, wall types, etc.)

+- e.
+Right of Way data sheets (to be scored under Section 2 of the Technical Proposal Narrative) containing tract number, TMS number, total tract acres, obtain acres, remainder acres, and a remarks section which includes the following:

+- Removal, demolition, and relocation items

+- Changes in access

+- Changes in economic vitality

+- Changes to internal circulation

+- 5. Provide Conceptual Maintenance of Traffic Plans (20 points).
 The plans shall depict the number of construction stages and a staging narrative within those plans to include duration of each stage.
-The plans may be color coded and can be provided on roll plots at 1" = 200' on 36" width x 8' length sheets fort the entire projects limits including interchanges, as applicable.
-Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below. - a.
+The plans may be color coded and can be provided

+on roll plots at 1'' = 200' on 36'' width x 8' length sheets fort the entire projects limits including interchanges, as applicable.
+Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below.

+- a.
 Plan for areas deemed critical by the design team for staging concerns.
 These areas may require cross sections for more detail. - b.
 Plan for access to the median work zone (ingress and egress). - c.
 Plan for maintaining ramp traffic. - d.
 Plan for maintaining positive temporary drainage during stages. - e.
 Plan for placing girders over the interstate. - f.
-Plan for notifying the traveling public of upcoming stages. - 5.
-Provide Conceptual Bridge Plans which shall consist of the following (20 points).
+Plan for notifying the traveling public of upcoming stages. - 6.
+Provide Conceptual Bridge Plans which shall consist of the following (10 20) points).